Relintai/pandemonium_engine_docs/development/cpp/configuring_an_ide/qt_creator.md

    :figclass: figure-w480
    :align: center

+Note:
-.. note:: You can change this configuration later by right-clicking on your project
+ You can change this configuration later by right-clicking on your project
           and selecting the **Edit Files...** option.

           .. figure:: img/qtcreator-edit-files-menu.png)